valesc4/valesc4/README.md

 🎓 BSc in Information Systems

-💼 Working with Cybersecurity
+💼 Currently working with Cybersecurity

-🌎 Passionate about technology, threat intelligence, and languages!
+🌎 Passionate about technology, software desing & development, threat intelligence, and languages!